hernangarcia/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 ![Static website architecture](../images/static-website-architecture.png)

-For the purposes of this module you'll use the Amazon S3 website endpoint URL that we supply.
-It takes the form `http://{your-bucket-name}.s3-website.{region}.amazonaws.com`.
-For most real applications you'll want to use a custom domain to host your site.
-If you're interested in using a your own domain, follow the instructions for [setting up a static website using a custom domain](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) in the Amazon S3 documentation.

 ## Implementation Instructions

 Each of the following sections provide an implementation overview and detailed, step-by-step instructions.
 The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.